Meet the Artist // Paula Garcia Sans

 Could you tell me about your background and the project you are proposing for this three-month residence here at GlogauAIR?

-During the past four years I was immersed in learning 3D software in the Netherlands, where I also started working professionally as a 3D designer.
+During the past four years I was immersed in learning 3D software in the Netherlands, where I also started working professionally as a 3D artist.
 Recently I’ve gotten back to sculpture and I’m planning to integrate both in my practice.

-For my project in the residence, I’m working on a video game which is situated in a village flooded by Franco in the 60s in Catalonia, which after a long period of drought became visible again in 2023.
+For my project in the residence, I’m working on a video game which is situated in a village flooded by the regime of Franco in the 60s in Catalonia, which after a long period of drought became visible again in 2023.
 That is when I went to the village, documented it and now I am working on this video game with the 3D scans of its remains as a background.
 You as a player –a ghost– have the possibility to go around this village, which is now underwater again.
 I want to develop the plot of this video game for an art exhibition context, nothing longer than 10 minutes.
 At the same time, I want to present in my room for the Open Studios a material installation inspired by the concept of the video game.
 I will work with wax and stones, materials that for me recall this ghostly spirit and also appear partially in the video.

 During the residency, you’re developing a multimedia installation set against the landscape of the ruins of a flooded village in Catalonia, which you personally documented during your visits there.
 What initially drew you to work with this place?